 The term alpha-gal is short for galactose-alpha-1, 3-galactose, a carbohydrate molecule that can cause an allergic reaction in people with an alpha-gal allergy.

 The molecule is found in the meat of mammals, including cows, sheep, venison, bison, and pigs.

 Alpha-gal allergy is chiefly spread by the bite of the Lone Star tick, so named for the marking on its back.

 In the United States, the Lone Star tick is most common in Southeast Texas, Iowa, and New England.
-However, cases of the allergy have been noted in other parts of the country, including Hawaii, where the tick does not typically live.
+However, cases of the allergy have

 The alpha-gal allergy was only identified in 2006 and doctors are still learning about the condition.
 Cases of alpha-gal allergy are becoming increasingly common but are still considered rare.

 When alpha-gal enters the body, via a tick bite or otherwise, the immune system produces antibodies to fight the molecule.